AHTARazzak/getgot/README.txt

 HOW TO USE:
 Everything you need is in the getgot_v1.zip
-1) Set pathway to chrome
+1) Set pathway to chrome in chromepath.txt
-2) Run "python3 getgot.py"
+2) Run "python3 getgot.py" in command line
 3) Click buttons